Patina Sheets FAQ

 How soon will my order ship?

 Because developing these patinas is a complex and time-consuming process, there is a 4-7 business day lead time for all patina sheets.
-Orders can be rushed, but there is a $45 expedited fee to ship to speed up the lead time.
+Orders can be rushed, but there is a $45 expedited fee to speed up the lead time.
 The actual lead time will depend on the design, and the amount of time the process takes.
 Please contact us for an estimate of your particular order and the time that will be saved by this rush fee.

 How are your patina sheets shipped?